grandeurdev/arduino-sdk/README.md

 // Initializes the SDK's configurations and returns Project reference.
 ```

-As soon as you call `apollo.init()`, the SDK uses the configurations to start trying to connect with the your project on the Cloud.
-But it cannot reach Grandeur Cloud if the device is not already connected to a WiFi.
+As soon as you call `grandeur.init()`, the SDK uses the configurations to start trying to connect with the your project on Grandeur.
+But it cannot reach Grandeur if the device is not already connected to a WiFi.

 ### Handling the WiFi